Gongs for meditation & sound healing

 Listening with your whole body

-Placing and playing a gong
+Placing and playing a Gong

 Bringing a gong to sound starts simply.
 With attention to space, suspension and playing, its sound unfolds step by step.